Skip to main content Skip to footer

 Sales teams leverage ZoomInfo to access verified contact details and prioritize target accounts based on real buying behavior.

-• Comprehensive B2B database: access to 321 million contacts across 104 million companies globally with verified email addresses and direct dial phone numbers.
+• Comprehensive B2B database: Access to hundreds of millions of contacts across 104 million companies globally with verified email addresses and direct dial phone numbers.

-• Workflow automation: trigger-filter-action framework automates prospecting, routing, and campaign activation across connected CRM and engagement platforms.
+• Workflow automation: Trigger-filter-action framework automates prospecting, routing, and campaign activation across connected platforms.

 9. Highspot